weaveworks/weave-gitops-docs/docs/getting-started.md

 You now will have the right `kubeconfig` for the kind cluster.

+### Install Weave GitOps onto the cluster

-2. Install Weave GitOps into the currently active Kubernetes cluster:
+1. Install Weave GitOps into the currently active Kubernetes cluster:
 ```console
 wego install
 ```